C100C/Compound-Interest-Program/README.md

 #Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

 I could make some improvements to the menu that the program outputs.
 It is quite simple and gets the job done.
-However, it could be improved to be better maintained, easier to read and more dynamic.
+However, it could be improved to be better maintained, easier to read, and more dynamic.
 I also would rewrite the getUserInput function to be more efficient.
 However, for the sake of this program, it does fine.